Paradoxdruid/eso-guides/index.md

 ---

 **Wait, you've got it all wrong!** Yeah, maybe I do, that's totally fair.
 And in any case, there's lots of good approaches and strategies, and not a one-size-fits-all approach that will always apply.
-See discussion of [Other Approaches](#other-approaches) to point out a few other common thoughts.
 Thanks for all the feedback I've received to date!

 ---